jsreport/docs/docs/faq.md

 ### <a name="5-templates-limitation-in-free-plan"></a>5 templates limitation in free plan
 The free plan can be used in commercial projects with only one limitation.
 You can store maximum 5 templates in the jsreport store.
 The template entities are typically created and persisted to store using jsreport studio UI.
 The templates sent to the jsreport render API with full specification doesn't count to this.
 In other words the requests which includes in the body `template.content` are not using stored template.
 To be sure you can always open jsreport studio and verify how many templates are visible there.

 The studio also warns in the modal dialog that the maximum number of templates was reached and one month trial in which you can use infinite templates started.
+In case your trial expires and you want to get back to the free license, you need to delete some of the templates manually from the `data` folder.
+Each template is represented by a folder that has the same name as the template.

-There is no other limitation in the free plan compared to the payed licenses.
+**There is no other limitation in the free plan compared to the payed licenses.**

 ### <a name="subscription-renew"></a>Subscription renew